Linguapress.com home

 Today's theater owners have learned to market their assets more effectively; instead of remaining empty during the day time, theater parking lots are now used for flea markets, open air sales, and other activities.

-Technology has come to the drive-in too; the modern drive-in uses a low-frequency FM radio sound system, and viewers simply tune their car radio to the right channel, and listen to the soundtrack using their own hi-fi system.
+Technology has come to the drive-in too; the modern drive-in uses a low-frequency FM radio or bluetooth sound system, and viewers simply tune their car radio to the right channel, and listen to the soundtrack using their own in-car hi-fi.
 Given the quality of the sound systems in some cars these days, there is a new breed of drive-in theater fans who come along to enjoy their own in-car sound systems.
-Watching the recent movie Twister with the advantage of a quadriphonic megawatt in-car hi-fi was, it is said, quite an experience - especially on a windy night with lightening flashing in the distance!
+Watching a movie like Twister with the advantage of a quadriphonic megawatt in-car hi-fi was, it is said, quite an experience - especially on a windy night with lightening flashing in the distance!

 Many movie-goers, however, come along just for the fun, or the nostalgia, of watching a movie in a different sort of environment, under a star-lit sky, and in the comfort of their car!
-They can smoke if they want to, drink coffee, or order a pizza or a burger; food and drink are available in today's drive-ins, providing another plus that indoor theaters cannot offer... and that too is helping drive-ins to survive.
+They can smoke if they want to, drink coffee, or bring along a pizza or a burger; subject to covid-19 regulations, food and drink are available in today's drive-ins, providing another plus that indoor theaters cannot offer... and that too is helping drive-ins to survive.

-It is still possible to visit a drive-in movie theater in the USA, but how long will they last?
-Watching a move from the back of a 1962 Cadillac convertible was one thing; doing so from the back of a Honda Civic is not the same experience !
+It is still possible to visit a drive-in movie theater in the USA, and in the world of covid-19 the drive-in offers one of the safest ways of enjoying an evening out.
+Watching a movie from the back of a 1962 Cadillac convertible was one thing; doing so from the back of a Honda Civic is not the same experience ... but the sound quality is better, and as they say, better safe than sorry.

-buck: dollar - smog: a mixture of smoke and fog, pollution - driveway: access to a house - flicker: jump around - improve: get better - mosquito: insect that stings - rate: level - multiplex: with several screens - real estate: land, property - escalate: rise, go up - asset: something that is positive - parking lot: car park - flea market: place where people sell old things they don't want - breed: race -
+buck: dollar - smog: a mixture of smoke and fog, pollution - driveway: access to a house - flicker: jump around - improve: get better - mosquito: insect that stings - rate: level - multiplex: with several screens - real estate: land, property - escalate: rise, go up - heyday : best times - asset: something that is positive - parking lot: car park - flea market: place where people sell old things they don't want - breed: race -

 3. In the 1930's people usually put on smart clothes if they went to the movies in town.